 Great Hall

-Celebrate sounds from South Asia as Trinity Laban students perform an evening of music reflecting the rich diversity of Indian classical and contemporary performance, featuring Awaaz by Soumik Datta.
+Trinity Laban students perform an evening of music reflecting the rich diversity of Indian classical and contemporary performance, featuring Bombay Theme and Raga Dance by Honorary President A.R.
+Rahman and Awaaz by Soumik Datta.

 Samyuktha Rajagopal solo violin